Bright-field microscopy

 An example bright-field micrograph.
 This image shows a cross-section of the vascular tissue in a plant stem.

 Bright-field microscopy (BF) is the simplest of all the optical microscopy illumination techniques.
-Sample illumination is transmitted (i.e., illuminated from below and observed from above) white light, and contrast in the sample is caused by attenuation of the transmitted light in dense areas of the sample.
+Sample illumination is transmitted (i.e., illuminated from below and observed from above) white light, and contrast in the image is caused by attenuation of the transmitted light in dense areas of the sample.
 Bright-field microscopy is the simplest of a range of techniques used for illumination of samples in light microscopes, and its simplicity makes it a popular technique.
 The typical appearance of a bright-field microscopy image is a dark sample on a bright background, hence the name.